Lesson 5: What Is Used Margin?

 Monitoring your account’s margin level is essential to managing risk and avoiding getting a margin call from your broker.
 But how do you do that?

-Well, you must keep a close eye on your used margin and account equity.
+Well, you must closely monitor your used margin and account equity.
 If you see that there is a significant cushion between your equity and used margin level, you can safely assume that your margin level is still optimal.

 However, if the used margin is about to reach your account equity, it’s best to fund your account or close a position to balance out your margin level.
 If you failed to do so and the used margin level has reached your account equity, you can expect a margin call.